-Charleston’s Cannonborough Beverage Co. is part of the next generation of small-batch soda makers popping up across North America, specializing in all-natural sodas—including honey-basil, elderberry and grapefruit.
-In honor of the Home Issue, we’re bringing back these tips from co-founder Mick Matricciano to help you make quality sodas in the comfort of your own home.
+Charleston’s Cannonborough Beverage Co. is part of the next generation of small-batch soda makers popping up across North America, specializing in all-natural sodas.
+They make sodas in an array of seasonal flavors, including honey-basil, elderberry-grapefruit and strawberry-jalepeño.
+Here, co-founder Mick Matricciano shares some tips to help you make quality sodas in the comfort of your own home.

 When dreaming up flavor combinations for homemade soda, less is almost always more.
 There is a culinary equivalent to the Law of Diminishing Returns we like to call “flavor creep,” and it’s an easy trap to fall into.
 By limiting yourself to just two or three flavor elements to complement or contrast, you can enhance nuances in the fruits that may have otherwise gone unnoticed.
 A great example is adding seeded jalapeño juice to fresh strawberries.
 The vegetal aroma of the pepper creates a backbone for the delicate savory qualities already present in the fruit.